jakejarvis/lighthouse-action/README.md

 - Currently a *painfully* long build (around 2-3 mins) — maybe pre-package a headless Chrome image to speed up build?
 - Ability to customize flags passed to both Chrome and Lighthouse
 - Batch URL testing
 - Integration with Netlify's [Deploy Preview](https://www.netlify.com/docs/continuous-deployment/) to test PRs before deployment?
+Or somehow run tests on "local" files from a repo.

 ## License